jalirkan/jalirkan/README.md

 - Expand my musical vocabulary

 ### ⚡ Relevant achievement
-- Scored in top 10% of machine learning <a href="https://www.drivendata.org/competitions/66/flu-shot-learning/">competition</a>
+- Scored in top 10% of a machine learning <a href="https://www.drivendata.org/competitions/66/flu-shot-learning/">competition</a>

 ### 🛠 Interested in:
 - Deep learning, automation, devOps, jazz.